 30 Hour Sous Vide Eye of Round Roast

-Please welcome Mr. B for his first guest post on Bunkycooks.
-I asked him to write about our experiences cooking with the PolyScience Sous Vide Professional Chef Series since he has been the scientist behind all the madness preparing and cooking foods by this method in our kitchen.
-He is the analytic and mathematician in our family, so who better to deal with the scientific aspects of cooking sous-vide than Mr. B?!
+My husband Roger has written this post about our experiences cooking with the PolyScience Sous Vide Professional Chef Series.
+He has been the scientist behind all the madness in preparing and cooking foods by this method in our kitchen and he’s the analytic and mathematician in our family, so he’s here to explain the scientific aspects of cooking sous-vide.

 With that in mind, I decided to experiment with sous-vide.
 I am a bit of an analytic so I knew I would come up with something that would appeal to